 Polymyalgia rheumatica causes inflammation in the joints and the surrounding tissues.
 It can make your muscles feel painful and stiff, especially in your shoulders, neck and hips.
+It usually affects older adults.
 However, when treated, symptoms can improve rapidly and may eventually disappear altogether.

 What causes polymyalgia rheumatica?